-The Medical Institute of Tamils (MIOT) was founded in 1988 by Tamil speaking doctors in the United Kingdom and is now an always growing network.
-To achieve the above mission, we have set ourselves the following objectives:
+The Medical Institute of Tamils (MIOT) was founded in 1988 by Tamil speaking doctors in the United Kingdom and is an evergrowing network.

 To facilitate the provision of acute care, community care, health rehabilitation and health awareness programmes in Tamil homelands.

 Medical Skills Training